Zhu-Xiao-huang/new_flutter_testing_3_for_as_git/README.md

 # untitled
-This is my first time to use 3rd-party github funcution.
+This is my first time to use 3rd-party github function.
 <hr>

 ### Description